Pennsylvania man arrested on suspicion of murder 8 years after wife vanished from Philly suburb

 - May 8, 2017 – Maciejewska’s blue Audi is found, with no sign of Maciejewska

-- July 12, 2017 – State Police confronts Allen Gould and searches the couple’s home
+- July 12, 2017 – State police confront Gould and search the couple’s home

 - May 14, 2025 – Gould is arrested on suspicion of Maciejewska’s murder